 The “evolution” of RNA molecules in the laboratory is a carefully orchestrated process devised and managed by intelligent agents.
 Its success hinges on thoughtful experimental design.
 Researchers are manipulating the evolutionary process, guiding it to the desired outcome.
 It must be noted that essential to the success of in vitro evolution studies are the enzymes (protein molecules with a complex, fine-tuned structure), reverse transcriptase, T7 RNA polymerase, and DNA polymerase—molecules that would never have existed in an RNA world.
 It stretches the bounds of credulity to think that this process, or one like it, could have occurred naturally on early Earth.

 As thrilling as this most recent achievement is, origin-of-life researchers have fallen short of demonstrating that information-rich RNA molecules can evolve under the uncontrolled conditions of early Earth.

-It is ironic that the very experiments designed to bolster an evolutionary explanation for the origin of life provide powerful support for the role an intelligent Agent must play in the genesis of life.
+It is ironic: The very experiments designed to bolster an evolutionary explanation for the origin of life provide powerful support for the role intelligent agency must play in the genesis of life.